webdevops/clitools/README.md

 ## Introduction

-CliTools is a terminal utility for some handy convierence tasks based on Symfony Components (Console).
+CliTools is a terminal utility for some handy convierence tasks and is based on Symfony Components (Console).

 ## Table of contents